-Beyond these basic traits, leaders of today must also possess traits which will help them motivate others and lead them in new directions.
+Beyond these basic traits, leaders of today must also possess traits that will help them motivate others and lead them in new directions.
 Leaders of the future must be able to envision the future and convince others that their vision is worth following.
 To do this, they must have the following personality traits:

 Overall, leaders are larger than life in many ways.
 Personal traits play a major role in determining who will and who will not be comfortable leading others.
 However, it's important to remember that people are forever learning and changing.